Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   4)`, comes last.

   If you find yourself running into this behavior, chances are you would be better off rewriting the indexing operation to be simpler.
-It's considered to be a design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and it's not one that any other Python array library has copied. ndindex will raise a `NotImplementedError` exception on indices like these, because I don't want to deal with implementing this obscure logic.[^ndindex-advanced-indexing-design-flaw-footnote]
+It's considered a design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and it's not one that any other Python array library has copied. ndindex will raise a `NotImplementedError` exception on indices like these, because I don't want to deal with implementing this obscure logic.[^ndindex-advanced-indexing-design-flaw-footnote]

 [^advanced-indexing-design-flaw-footnote]: Travis Oliphant, the original
     creator of NumPy, told me privately that "somebody should have slapped me